 Surface Type ⇔ ACRYLICS

 Acrylics have another downside, which is that the product itself has very little reinforcement and can feel flimsy, causing the bottom of bathtubs and shower floors to develop stress cracks over time.
-This is very common and very inconvenient.
+This is very common - and very inconvenient.

-If your acrylic bathtub is any other shape or size other than a 5 foot rectangle, we will need pictures and 3 measurements to get you a bid.
+If your acrylic bathtub is a shape or size other than a 5 foot rectangle, we will need pictures and 3 measurements to get you a bid.
 When taking these measurements, do not dip down into the tub.
-Instead, just measure straight across the tub from front to back for length; side to side for width; and for the height, measure from the outside of the tub starting at the floor and go straight up vertically to the top of the tub.
+Instead, just measure straight across the tub from front to back for length; side to side for width; and for the height, measure from the outside of the tub starting at the bathroom floor and go straight up vertically to the top of the tub.

 Showers can be any size or shape, so we will need pictures, and measurements for the length and width of the shower walls, as well as the dimensions of the shower floor, in order to give you an accurate bid.

-To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the address at the top of this page.
+To get a quick bid, email pictures of your shower floor, including measurements, which usually range from 3x3 to 3x5, to the email address at the top of this page.

 We've been doing chip repair for homebuilders and homeowners across the Dallas/Fort Worth metroplex for many years.
 From hammers dropping into tubs, to soap dishes and towel bars falling off the wall, chips can happen in homes under construction, in homes just built, and in homes lived in for years!
 There is a $125 minimum charge for chip repair.

 Just because an acrylic bathtub or sink has chips, nicks, or scratches, it doesn't necessarily mean it has to be completely refinished.
 If the damage is located above the water line, it can be repaired.